Chances are you’ve seen Zoom Poker in the PokerStars lobby.

 Zoom Poker also discourages seasoned grinders from hunting inexperienced players because they are constantly being moved.

-Some Strategy Tips for Zoom Poker
+Some Quick Tips for Playing Zoom Poker

 - Tight tends to be right in Zoom Poker.
 No one can tell how tight you’re playing so it’s possible to fold every hand unti you get aces and stack someone who has AK.